 - 30,135 buprenorphine-related visits to the emergency room (ER) in 2010 as drug availability increased, compared to just 3,161 in 2005.

 - 15,778 ER visits in 2010 versus 4,440 in 2006 (a 255 percent increase), as a result of a nonmedical use of buprenorphine.

 - 15,778 people or 52 percent (a majority) of buprenorphine-related ER visits in 2010 that were due to nonmedical use.
 This was followed by individuals looking for substance abuse treatment or detox — 7,372 visits or 24 percent.

 - 4,017 ER visits, or 13 percent, as a result of adverse reactions to the drug

-If you feel that you or someone close to you is suffering from an addiction to Subutex, help is available.
+If you feel that you or someone close to you is suffering from Subutex abuse, help is available.
 Call 12 Keys Rehab today for a confidential conversation.

 What Are the Typical Demographics of a Person Addicted to Subutex?

 Generally speaking, you’ll be prescribed Subutex if you have an opioid addiction and you’re trying to quit.
 Some people may abuse Subutex to get an increased high by injecting the drug rather than taking it under the tongue as prescribed.
 In fact, if you’re abusing the drug, you may also be either snorting or crushing it.
 Help is available 24/7 call this number for a free personal consultation 866-480-4328.